Lassie Natural Way Dog Food receives the Advisor’s mid-tier rating of 3 stars.

 The fourth ingredient is rice bran, a healthy by-product of milling whole grain rice.
 The bran is the fiber-rich outer layer of the grain containing starch, protein, fat as well as vitamins and minerals.

-You see, if you were to total all three items, the combined rice would almost certainly occupy a higher position on the list… likely nudging out the chicken meal as the predominant ingredient in this dog food.
+You see, if we were to combine all these individual items together and report them as one, that newer combination would almost certainly occupy a higher position on the list — possibly making rice (not meat) the predominant ingredient in this recipe.

 The fifth ingredient is poultry fat.
 Poultry fat is obtained from rendering, a process similar to making soup in which the fat itself is skimmed from the surface of the liquid.